-(a) For flowing sources, the connection between the source or sources and the water supply system is physically eliminated or reduced in size permanently.
+(a) For flowing sources, the connection between the source or sources and the water supply system is physically eliminated or reduced in size permanently to below the level requiring registration under s.
+NR 856.11.

 Note: Elimination of the physical connection may require filling of channels, filling and sealing of wells, removal of pipes or conduits, or re-routing flow around the water supply system or facility.